 KEYLOK's rich history began in 1980 as Micro Applications Inc. Our first product was designed for a Canadian company that produced gaming microcomputers.
 They asked us to create a hardware-based security solution for the Commodore 64 and Atari gaming systems.
 The solution we created satisfied our customer's security needs but raised concern by airport security personnel as the small plastic boxes with potted electronics and an external red activation switch were perceived as a security risk!

-A lot has changed in three decades, but not our commitment to quality products and to our customers.
+A lot has changed in four decades, but not our commitment to quality products and to our customers.
 We are proud of the work we've produced over this time and want to highlight the development history of these amazing security devices – from the first dongle in 1980 to our latest models.

 KEYLOK PRODUCT TIMELINE

 Our product development still keeps moving forward to keep up with market needs and now includes our driverless products, KEYLOK3, and the KEYLOK Fortress line.
 KEYLOK Fortress allows embedding of complex algorithms from the application directly on the dongle (CodeVault) and has high-level anti-tampering features.
 Multiple form factors were also introduced including Real-Time-Clock, Flash, and Mini devices.

 First commercially marketed dongle with serial port.
 Byte, PC Magazine and PC Week created a new advertising section, "Software Security", to accommodate this first-of-its-kind technology.

 With new computer designs emerging with parallel printer ports, KEYLOK introduced parallel dongles next.
 Included read/write EEPROM memory, counters, expiration dates, remote update & real-time-clock.